 One cannot summarize Carl Sagan’s The Demon Haunted World: Science As A Candle In The Dark, in a few brief paragraphs.
 One has to read it cover to cover to appreciate it.
 Sagan’s basic message is that unreason and superstition are dangerous, while science and reason light the world.
 But it’s one thing to state this message, it’s another to communicate it so that anyone can understand it.
 And that’s what Sagan does.
 If you read this book closely you will learn to despise ignorance and pseudo-science in all their forms.

 We can undermine our reason in a thousand ways, but Sagan will have none of it.
-For if we infuse our understanding with our prejudices and emotions, we will live in darkness.
+For if we infuse our understanding with our prejudices and emotions, we live in darkness.
 But if we dispassionately reason, we will increasingly illuminate that darkness.
 This process is painstakingly slow, but illumination comes to those who persist.
 Let there be light.

 So let me describe a single scene in the book to give you a sense of the power of Frankl’s prose.
 Being marched off to work one dark morning, cold and hungry, while being hit with the butt of rifles by the Nazi guards, a fellow prisoner says to Frankl, “If our wives could see us now!
 I do hope they are better off in their camps and don’t know what is happening to us.”
 This exchange caused Frankl to think about his wife, her face, her smile, her look: